Apply for a Multiple System Atrophy Research Grant

 - Availability of subjects/patients (if human model is used)

 - Adequacy of procedures for assessing the effect of interventions on outcomes

 - Any other factors that affect the applicant successfully addressing the research aims

-- The MSA Coalition will host an annual Grant Review Workshop comprised of its Scientific Advisory Board (SAB) and Advocate Research Committee (ARC) with the purpose of reviewing research grant and awarding grant monies.
+- The MSA Coalition will host an annual Grant Review Workshop comprised of its Scientific Advisory Board (SAB) and Adhoc Peer Review Committee with the purpose of reviewing research grants and providing recommendations to the Board of Directors.

 - An annual deadline will be set for submitting research grant proposals.

 - Awards will be granted based on their merit in advancing the goals of the MSA Coalition Research Grant program and in comparison to other research grant proposals being reviewed.